Predicting Phenotypes from Brain Connection Structure: The BaCon Model

-\item[\textit{(c)}] Select cluster-specific latent vector $\boldsymbol{v}_k$ as the cluster representative. \end{enumerate} Option \textit{(a)} is more relevant when practitioners are interested in detecting interpretable models identifying the effects of relevant regressors, i.e., brain region pairs.
-Option \textit{(b)} may be preferred when the emphasis is more on identifying clusters of variables (e.g., cognitive processes) that jointly influence the responses.
+\item[\textit{(c)}] Select cluster-specific latent vector $\boldsymbol{v}_k$ as the cluster representative. \end{enumerate} Option \textit{(a)} is more relevant when practitioners are interested in interpretable models identifying the effects of relevant regressors, i.e., brain region pairs.
+Option \textit{(b)} may be preferred when the emphasis is more on identifying clusters of variables (e.g., cognitive processes) jointly influencing the responses.

 Extensions of spike-and-slab priors \citep{George_McCulloch_1993, Kuo_Mallick_1997, Brown_etal_1998} are applied in selecting the regression predictors from the $q$ cluster representatives: